read-write-web/banana-wiki/Scripting-with-Ammonite.md

 ```

 Because dealing with types such as `Future[HttpResponse[Try[Sesame#Graph]]]` returned by the `Cache.get`
 method, it is easier to compress that information into a PointedGraphWeb, which is a pointedGraph on the web.
-It conains the name of the graph, and some headers so that one can also work out the version and date of it.
+It contains the name of the graph, and some headers so that one can also work out the version and date of it.

 Here is a slightly simplified picture of a PointedGraphWeb in the style of the previous ones: